 Symptom management with medicinal cannabis

-Over half of the participants felt that medicinal cannabis may be helpful for all the cancer-related symptoms included in the survey (Online Resource 2).
-Cancer and treatment related nausea and vomiting were the most common symptom HCPS aged MC may be beneficial, 84.2% selecting cancer related nausea and 83.2% selecting chemo-related nausea/vomiting.
+Over half of the participants felt that medicinal cannabis may be helpful for all the cancer-related symptoms included in the survey (Online Resource 2).Cancer and treatment related nausea and vomiting were the most common symptom HCPS agreed MC may be beneficial, 84.2% selecting cancer related nausea and 83.2% selecting chemo-related nausea/vomiting.

 The majority of participants identified driving impairment (63.2%) and drowsiness (66.3%) as a major side effect of MC.
 For most side effects, health care professionals neither agreed nor disagreed (Figure 1).